The Missouri Strip Trial Program

 How the Program works:

 Farmers use their own equipment to conduct on-farm research in their own fields.

-This extra guidance and assistance helps ensure growers receive a reliable, statically valid and unbiased evaluation of a particular practice, method or idea.
+This extra guidance and assistance helps ensure growers receive a reliable, statistically valid, and unbiased evaluation of a particular practice, method, or idea.

 Strip trials are just as they sound, multiple long strips laid out side-by-side in a field that have different management practices - also called treatments.
-The treatment "strips" are created using a grower's own field scale equipment.
+The treatment "strips" are created using a grower's own field equipment.

 Results and information from trials:

 When coupled with in-season aerial imagery and GPS referenced yield monitor data, trials allow farmers to evaluate two or three agronomic treatments through carefully managed, side-by-side comparisons.

 Results are compiled into a personalized report for each participating farmer.
 Growers will also have access to aggregated results from trials in their area and across the state to evaluate the effectiveness and the economic pros and cons of the different management practices.

 Individual results are kept strictly confidential.
 Statewide and regional results will be summarized for outreach purposes and to highlight and promote existing farm practice advancements and BMP adoption in Missouri.